plotly/plotly.py/doc/python/horizontal-bar-charts.md

 # we are working in percent, but coded the negative reactions as negative numbers; so we need to take the absolute value
 max_width_signed = abs(max_left)+max_right
 max_width_neither = max(df["Neither Agree nor Disagree"])

-fig.update_layout(
-    title="Reactions to statements from the 2002 General Social Survey:", plot_bgcolor="white",
-    barmode='relative',  # Allows bars to diverge from the center )

 fig.update_xaxes(
         zeroline=True, #the zero line distinguishes between positive and negative segments